Intercollegiate Biomathematics Alliance

-History of IBA
+History

 In 2007, Olcay Akman of mathematics and Steven Juliano of biological sciences started a master's degree program at Illinois State University.
 The program grew and is now operated under the same umbrella as the IBA, the Center for Collaborative Studies in Mathematical Biology.
 In 2008, the first BEER (Biomathematics Ecology Education and Research) conference was held at Illinois State University with only 10 speakers and less than 50 attendees.
 In 2014, the BEER conference was the second largest biomathematics conference globally with more than 100 speakers.
 Then in 2014, other universities were asked to collaborate with the common goal of educating students about biomathematics, and this led to the creation of the Intercollegiate Biomathematics Alliance (IBA).

 The IBA is not the first to create a network of institutions.
 Morehouse College in Atlanta, GA participates in its own network of institutions that helps to provide students with greater access to resources.
 Similarly, Massachusetts Institute of Technology houses a consortium for research in energy, the MIT Energy Initiative.
 This network brings together the university and companies to expand research experiences and broaden educational perspectives.
 By pooling together resources, these consortia attempt to unite organizations under a common goal and share resources in infrastructure, intellect, and academia.